 One of the most popular activities in summer is grabbing an inflatable raft, filling up a cooler, and relaxingly floating down the Truckee River.
 Local operator Truckee River Rafting Company has parking available at their large facility and buses you up the river so you can float back to where you started.

 Historical Sites & Museums

-Although the great outdoors is the big draw of Tahoe, there are a number of museums and historical sites that have something to offer too.
+Although the great outdoors is the big draw of Tahoe, there are a number of museums and historical sites with something to offer too.
 A few of the best to explore include:

 - Emigrant Trail Museum: Tahoe is famous (well, more accurately, infamous) for the trip of the Donner Party and you can learn all about that history here.
 Located in Donner Memorial State Park, there are also outdoor trails to hike here.

-- Truckee Railroad Museum: A top stop for train-loving kiddos, this museum has an original caboose from the Southern Pacific Railroad and explores the rail history of the Sierras.
+- Truckee Railroad Museum: A top stop for train-loving kiddos, this museum has an original caboose from the Southern Pacific Railroad and explores the rail history of the Sierra.

 While the area certainly has many hotels and motels, many visitors to Tahoe opt for vacation rentals.
 Tahoe is a popular destination for families and bigger friend groups to travel together, and a house or condo means more space, room to cook, laundry and more, especially on longer vacations.
 Check out Tahoe vacation rentals on VRBO.